I Had Glow Skin Clinic Signature Facial And It’s Worth Every Penny

 Not a part of the 8-step, but I recommend that you have a mask as an add-on when you do avail of the Signature Facial.
 The mask has linseed oil, aloe vera, and seaweed extract to help soften, calm, tone, and moisturize the skin.

-Shen prepared the mixture, stirred it until it turned into a creamy consistency, then applied it on my face with a brush.
-The mask felt heavy and cool to the skin and I think I had it on for 10 minutes.
+Shen prepared the mixture, stirred it until it turned into a creamy consistency, and then applied it on my face with a brush.
+The mask felt heavy and cool to the skin, and I think I had it on for 10 minutes.
 Although it became solid, it didn’t harden unlike those other clay masks.
 When Dawn lifted it off my face, there was no pain at all.

 Step 8: Rejuvenating cream and sunblock

-1. Omg, I was soooo shocked and appalled when I saw your name and last name, mine is MARJORIE CAVAN, AND I have my appt at the glow clinic tomorrow.
+Omg, I was soooo shocked and appalled when I saw your name and last name, mine is MARJORIE CAVAN, AND I have my appt at the glow clinic tomorrow.
 So I am browsing for some infos regarding them.and I came to your blog…wow amazing….